SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   python certificate_to_array.py azure_client_key.pem
   ```

-  The files "azure_client_cert.pem.h" and "azure_client_key.pem.h" are over-written with the contents of the certificate and keyfiles which we have generated earlier.
+  The files "azure_client_cert.pem.h" and "azure_client_key.pem.h" are overwritten with the contents of the certificate and keyfiles which we have generated earlier.

   **Step 5:** For X.509 self-signed authentication, there is no connection string available.
-We can configure as below
+We can configure as below:
   ```c
   #define democonfigHOSTNAME "example.azure-devices.net"
   #define democonfigDEVICE_ID "example_Device_x509_Key"
    ```
-   Device is now successfully registered with the IoT Hub with X509 self signed authentication type.
+   The device is now successfully registered with the IoT Hub with X509 self signed authentication type.

 ### ***Appendix-2*** : **Steps to check Telemetry message on Azure cloud**